 Written by Miyano Mamoru “Calling” is introduced to us by the piano and guitar riffs.
 This one is a very strong rock song by itself.
 Great work with the drums that literally go crazy on this song making up for the letdown of the previous song.
 Good addition on this album and yet again a surprise for those expecting the album to go completely “pop”.
 5/5

 11 – passage,

 The title track “passage,” was also written by Miyano Mamoru.
 This song goes back to the first album’s R&B. A feel-good song given by the smooth vocals and the acoustic guitar.
 A sweet song with beautiful lyrics.
 Mamoru hits the higher notes beautifully.
 Impressive job on this one.
 5/5

 And to finish the album here is another ballad.
 The synth pads and guitars introduce us to a song that shows Miyano’s strongest point: his smooth voice is able to catch all the high notes he wants to without a single problem.
 A beautiful and sweet song once again and a good choice to end the album.
 5/5

 Final rating: 4.5/5

-The album is once again a surprise on itself, ranging between a multitude of genres that you’d normally think that wouldn’t fit together.
+The album is once again a surprise in itself, ranging between a multitude of genres that you’d normally think wouldn’t fit together.

 Regarding the instrumental: STY’s arrangements are pretty interesting but Jin Nakamura gets the, more than honorable, mention because of the amazing work arranging and composing “Identity”, the trump card on this album.
-Guitars, drums, bass and even the shimasen all have their spotlight moments throughout the album.
-It’s also good to see more incorporation of typical japanese instruments adding richness to the sound (the case of the shimasen on “Identity” or the taiko drums on ” 愛の詩～Ulyssesの宴～ “.
+Guitars, drums, bass, and even the shamisen all have their spotlight moments throughout the album.
+It’s also good to see more incorporation of typical Japanese instruments adding richness to the sound (the case of the shamisen on “Identity” or the taiko drums on ” 愛の詩～Ulyssesの宴～ “.